Milton Glaser: I Love New York logo

 One of Glaser's most recognizable works is his I Love New York logo.
 In the mid-1970s, New York City's crime rate was up and the city was widely perceived to be dangerous and was on the verge of bankruptcy.
 In 1977, the State of New York hired advertising agency Wells Rich Greene and Milton Glaser to design a logo to increase tourism.
 It was Glaser who came up with the design while sitting in the back of a taxi cab on the way to the meeting.
 The logo consists of the capital "I" and a red heart, stacked on top of the letters "NY" in American Typewriter typeface, symbolizing New York.
 His inspiration for the logo was Robert Indiana's LOVE design, with the four letters stacked on top of each other.
 "Glaser loved New York so much that he gave his work to the city for free, hoping it would become public property."

 The logo earns New York state $30 million each year and has become a pop culture icon.
 It is reproduced on everything from coffee cups to T-shirts and hats.
 The logo can be seen everywhere in New York City.
 Robert Indiana's work influenced Glaser who in turn has inspired other designers to create variations on the layout, for example "I Heart Radio".
 The state has filed nearly 3,000 objections against them.

 After the September 11 attacks, the logo became even more of a symbol, creating unity between the public.
 Glaser designed a modified version saying, "I Love New York More Than Ever", in response to the attacks.
 The red heart has a small blackened and burned area along one edge to symbolize the attack on the World Trade Center site.

 The logo is included in MoMA's 2025 exhibition, Pirouette: Turning Points in Design, a collection of "widely recognized design icons [...] highlighting pivotal moments in design history," such as the Bean Bag chair, the Sony Walkman portable cassette player, and the NASA Worm insignia.

 New York magazine

 In 1968, Glaser and Clay Felker founded New York magazine.
-The magazine was about being on the reader's side, "it was about what was happening in New York City at the time."
+The magazine was aimed at people who enjoyed reading, according to Glaser, "It was about what was happening in New York City at the time."
 One example of this is "The Underground Gourmet".
 It was about cheap restaurants in New York.
 Glaser wrote the column for seven years with Jerome Snyder.
 It was one of the most popular columns in the magazine.
 New York "became the model for the city magazines, and stimulated a host of imitations".
 Glaser left the magazine in 1977.
 In 1993, thanks to Glaser's history with New York, he was tapped by John F. Kennedy Jr., in conjunction with his partner Michael J. Berman, to work with them to create the image they were seeking for their start-up magazine George.